Showing results for que

 that, which, who

-Connects a noun to a description of that noun.
+Connects a noun to its description.

 El café que me gusta = The coffee that I like

-El chico que vive al lado = The guy who lives next door (The guy _that_ lives next door)
+El chico que vive al lado = The guy who lives next door (the guy that lives next door)

 because, since (giving a reason)